-Who would have thought that Xandria would evolve in this way.
-From the almost failed (oh yeah..), but widely hyped album ‘Neverworld’s End’, I had no great hopes for ‘Sacrificium‘, the newest concoction of this here group of lauded musicians.
+Who would have thought that Xandria would evolve in this way?
+Judging by the almost failed, but widely hyped album Neverworld’s End, I had no great hopes for their newest record Sacrificium.

 All in all, Sacrificium is much better paced than the last album.
-A step up from the last production and for sure a change in direction.
-And with Dianne, Xandria landed a more powerful front and better interpreter.
-I continue to be a big fan of Xandria and am looking forward to the next record.
-Hopefully they will be able to improve away from the somewhat overdone piece to a fresher style.
-The future will tell.
+A step up from the last production and for sure an important change in direction.
+And with Dianne van Giersbergen, Xandria landed a truly potent frontwoman and much better interpreter.

 Go and get it: